 - Address: 2050 James Monroe Parkway Charlottesville, VA 22902

 - Phone number: (434) 293-8000

 - ADA accessibility: Due to the age of the home, it is not fully accessible.
 The museum shop and grounds are accessible, but the house has narrow passageways and stairs that limit accessibility.

 Visit the Charlottesville Visitors’ Bureau website to learn more about a vacation in this region.
 The Charlottesville VA Special Offers page includes discount tickets and travel packages to help you save on your getaway.

-**Thanks to the curators of Ash Lawn-Highland and the Charlottesville Visitors’ Bureau for providing our visit for purposes of this review.
+**Thanks to the curators of James Monroe’s Highland and the Charlottesville Visitors’ Bureau for providing our visit for purposes of this review.
 All opinions are my own.**